tjdwill/dbs/journal.md

 # DBS Journal

+## 6 September 2025

+It's been a while since I've made an entry, but I have been working on this from time to time.
+I've implemented working serialization (PY), and learned a bit about templates and concepts along the way.
+I consider this a great success.
+At this point, I think it may be time to consider the GUI design and front-end/back-end interface more concretely.

 ## 24 July 2025

 I realized that, should a user want to close an account, we need a way to prevent